Jananzzzz/HumanOptimization/Work.md

 # Work Is Art

 ## Think Twice

+> When you look back on a day's work, you may feel that there is little gain today.
+But you don't need to worry about it, because this is the status quo of most people: we have been busy for a long time, but with low efficiency.
+So, always spend some time on thinking your work, your plan, your idea.
+Thinking is more important than action.
+Most of our work are just wasting time.

 - **Understand your work.**

     Before start your work, you should first know what you really need to do.
 The more you understand your work, the better you will do it.